toxicafunk/scalaz-metrics/DesignNotes.md

 1. Implement the traits as a wrapper for some existing API such as Dropwizard or Kamon
 1. Raise tickets for the above actions

+## Travis
+Execute `sbt scalafmtCheck test:scalafmtCheck scalafmtSbtCheck test` to make sure the format is correct.